 I am trying to help all those folks who are confused about this topic.
-You may be making money in Crypto world but it is good to know bit of tech that makes you rich.
+You may be making money in the Crypto world but it is good to know a bit of tech that makes you rich.

 1. So what is SegWit ?

 The name stands for Segregated Witness.
 Segregate means to separate, and Witnesses are the transaction signatures.
-Hence, Segregated Witness in short, means to separate transaction signature.
+Hence, Segregated Witness, in short, means to separate transaction signature.

-2. What are the benefit of SegWit?
+2. What is the benefit of SegWit?

 3. Is my wallet address Legacy or SegWit?
 How to find out?

-If you have Legacy address then it means that you will be using addresses starting from 1… SegWit address means that you will be using addresses starting from 3… or bc1… (one is for P2SH nested SegWit and the other is for native SegWit).
+If you have the Legacy address then it means that you will be using addresses starting from 1… SegWit address means that you will be using addresses starting from 3… or bc1… (one is for P2SH nested SegWit and the other is for native SegWit).
 Note that 3… addresses are for P2SH addresses in general and are not just for SegWit. bc1… addresses are for SegWit specifically but not all wallets support it yet.

-4. Can i transfer my BTC from Legacy to SegWit address as a normal BTC transfer ?
+4. Can I transfer my BTC from Legacy to SegWit address as a normal BTC transfer?

 Yes, SigWit is a soft fork and it is backward compatible.

-5. Does it make a difference where i hold my bitcoins ?
+5. Does it make a difference where I hold my bitcoins?

 Yes.
 When you want to send money, transaction fees for spending a SegWit output will likely be lower from spending a legacy output.

 No, there are no two chains.
 SegWit is activated on the Bitcoin blockchain.
 It is backward compatible.